vzc0035/Food-Restriction-Reproductive-Success-and-Ornamentation/README.md

-# Proc-B-Food-Restriction-Reproductive-Success-and-Ornamentation
+# Food-Restriction-Reproductive-Success-and-Ornamentation

-This repository is in compliance with a manuscript in preparation.
+This repository is in compliance with a manuscript in review.
 Please do not download this data and submit it as your own.

 There are two main facets of this project:
 1) Investigating the effects of developmental food restriction on reproductive effort, and: